Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Employment Options for the Personal Trainer

-Once certified, personal trainers have two main options for employment, either through an established organization with set practices, coverage, and guidelines or operate as an independent trainer with much more things to keep track of.
+Once certified, personal trainers have two main options for employment, either through an established organization with set practices, coverage, and guidelines or operating as an independent trainer with much more things to keep track of.

 Employee-Based Personal Trainers

 All opportunities in fitness can allow someone to shape their career and find the direction they want to go.
-It can be an easier option to start out working for an established organization.
+It can be an easier option to start working for an established organization.